jasht1/Uni-Projects/Individual project/Notes/Logs/Literature Review/Literature Review.md

 This project investigates the use of atomic force microscopy AFM as a method of detecting the progression of diabetic nephropathy.

 ### Diabetic Nephropathy

 Diabetic nephropathy is a common and serious complication of both type 1 and 2 diabetes resulting in kidney failure due to progressive damage to the nephrons, functional units responsible for filtering the blood. %% source %%

 Diabetic nephropathy develops in 30-40% of people with diabetes after 15-20 years, as the disease progresses the damage accumulates and mortality rate rises [^StatPearls].
+Based on the risk factor of the patient treatments range from lifestyle changes and medications, to renal replacement which involves dialysis and transplantation [^StatPearls].

 %% Stats about the number of people with it and dying of it and how that is changing over time %%

 %% connecting line from mortality to pathophysiology %%

 %% Pathophysiology %%
 In type 1 diabetes a lack of insulin and in type 2 Insulin resistance cause chronic hyperglycemia a condition where there is too much glucose in the blood.
 Hyperglycemia causes an increased build up of reactive oxygen species (ROS) this oxidative stress causes inflammation [^Hyperglycemia&OidativeStress].
 Inflammation increases production of cytokines, including TGF-$\beta1$, which trigger Epithelial to Mesenchymal Transition (EMT) [^OxidativeStress].
 EMT is a process where cells which make up structural and functional surfaces ([[epithelial]]) transition into non-structural repair/maintenance cells ([[Mesenchymal]]) [^EMT].
-In this case tubular epithelial, cells which make up the fine vessels of the kidney that filter blood, loose characteristics of their extra cellular matrix (ECM) like E-cadherin, which bond them to their neighbours, and transform into myofibroblasts or undergo apoptosis (cell death) [^TubularToMyofibroblasts].
+In this case tubular epithelial, cells which make up the fine vessels of the kidney that filter blood, transform into myofibroblasts or undergo apoptosis (cell death) [^TubularToMyofibroblasts].
 This is the process of fibrosis, which reduces the elasticity [^TGFBinducesEMT] and results in intraglomerular hypertension and tubular injury causing progressive kidney damage [^HypertensionCKD].%% See if I can avoid using "intraglomerular hypertension" by just describing it %%

+### Diagnosis state of the art

-%% Diagnosis %%
+%% #### Current practice %%

+The progress of kidney damage is typically monitored based on elevated albuminuria and decline in effective globular filtration rate (eGFR) based on urine and blood samples respectively.
+However these tests are limited in their diagnostic accuracy and require ongoing monitoring [^uACRaccuracy][^eGFRaccuracy].

 > [!FIGURE] Figure: Prognosis of chronic kindey desease based on uACR and eGFR [^diagnosisSoA]
 > ![[Diagnosis of diabetic kidney disease - risk factor chart.png]]

-The progress of kidney damage is typically monitored based on elevated albuminuria and decline in effective globular filtration rate (eGFR) based on urine and blood samples respectively.
-However these tests are limited in their diagnostic accuracy and require ongoing monitoring [^uACRaccuracy][^eGFRaccuracy].
-Based on the risk factor of the patient treatments range from lifestyle changes and Medications, to renal replacement which involves dialysis and transplantation [^StatPearls].
+%% #### Areas of active development %%

 ### Observing fibrosis with AFM

+Recent developments in both understanding of the pathophysiology of kidney disease and the diagnostic application of AFM technology [^AFMdiagnosisSoA] may provide a novel means of detecting the progression of kidney failure [^AFMdetectCellularAdhesion].
+%% Need to know how easy it is to get hold of affected tubular cells from patients, is this non invasive? %%

+%% Inter cellular adhesion %%

 ## References